ucf-icorps/i-corps-left-hand-syllabus/chapter5/readme.md

-# Class 4: Customer Channels
+# Class 5: Cost, Revenue, and Profitability